← Previous Post: | Next Post:

 Answer: Frederick Seidel.

 The Epstein story features not only an Epsteinian Harvard president; it features an Epsteinian poetry professor. ‘[Elisa] New discussed her personal projects at length with Epstein, soliciting thousands of dollars in funding from the child sex trafficker several times — years after Harvard said it had stopped taking contributions from Epstein.’
 Indifferent, it seems, to his criminality, New excitedly praised and delighted in Epstein in her solicitation emails to him.
 She was happy – desperate, even – to take his money.
-She visited Pedo Island on her honeymoon, traveling there with Ghislaine Maxwell.
+She visited Pedo Island, as it was later known, on her honeymoon in 2005, traveling there with Ghislaine Maxwell.

 One can only hope that among the poets New sought to tell her audience about was the man of the American Elites hour, Seidel, who rhapsodizes about – in the lilting alliterative words of New’s husband, Summers (in an email exchange with Epstein) – “life among the lucrative and louche.”